AdaCore/spark2014/docs/guidance/main.rst

    function Create_Table (Lines, Cols : Natural) return Table;

-Other than this non-conformance, GNATprove issued a dozen warnings about assuming no effect of functions from the ``Ada.Strings.Unbounded`` and ``Ada.Text_IO`` libraries.
+In addition to this nonconformance, GNATprove issued a dozen warnings about assuming no effect of functions from the ``Ada.Strings.Unbounded`` and ``Ada.Text_IO`` libraries.
 This is fine: these functions indeed should have no effects on variables visible to GNATprove.
 It simply means that issues that